Pass H.R.6613, Keeping School Meals Flexible Act

 - 22 million children receive free or reduced-cost lunches during the school year, but only 3.76 million continue to access those free meals in the summer.
 That’s where FIND’s Kids Summer Feeding Program steps in.

-- 4 out of 5 children may experience food insecurity in the Desert Region.
-We know that over 83% of students qualify for free or reduced price meals across the three regional school districts.
+- 4 out of 5 children may experience food insecurity in the desert region.
+We know that over 83% of students qualify for free or reduced-price meals across the three regional school districts.

 - FIND feeds more than 60,000 children per month across our mobile markets and community partners.
 Children 0-18 years old comprise 40% of the total population we help feed.

-Rates of food insecurity among rural households are generally higher than urban households.
+Rates of food insecurity among rural households are generally higher than in urban households.
 This is due to food deserts, which is an area that has limited access to fresh, nutritious food.
 While there might be a gas station or fast food nearby fresh produce can be hard to find.
-Data collected by Feeding America reveals that 84% of U.S. counties with the highest percentage of food insecure children are rural.
+Data collected by Feeding America reveals that 84% of U.S. counties with the highest percentage of food-insecure children are rural.

 - Mercado Campesinos, FIND’s direct food distribution to farmworkers, feeds 400-750 farmworkers and their families every other week at different locations across the Eastern Coachella Valley.